November 18, 2019

 Surface mines like the one in Morila, he explained, were cheaper.

 After that it was back to the clubhouse for an executive lunch in an executive dining room.
 I had seen the likes of this facility before in Mali, but only in the five-star Hotel Salam, where World Bank and IMF personnel, diplomats, business people and conference-going development experts generally stayed while in Bamako.
 Apart from some beautifully tooled leather on its walls and intricate African motifs in the gleaming tiles on its floors, the Salam and hotels like it are designed to allow their mostly foreign guests to forget which continent they are on.
-The Salam dresses up its Malian waiters and doormen in burgundy livery, making them look like purple penguins, and it hermetically shuts out heat, dust and ordinary Malians.
+The Salam dresses up its Malian waiters and doormen in burgundy livery, making them look like purple penguins, and it hermetically shuts out heat, dust and the vast majority of Malians.

 One of the most profitable gold mines on the planet